johnblaut/happcs/readme.md

 #### Notes:

 - _Ensure first to read the above Overiew section so that all the commands below are clearer_
+- _Also make sure to go through the Configuration Reference below_
 - _The below commands can also be used as is on Windows if using Git Bash otherwise adapt them accordingly for the standard Windows GUI environment_

 ```bash